Looking for spiritual answers to pressing problems?

 (closed certain holidays)

-Responding with prayer to recent news and local concerns
+Responding with prayer to recent news and local concern

 Here are some timely articles from Christian Science publications and friends that we hope you'll find helpful and strengthening:

 From the December 31, 1938 issue of the Christian Science Sentinel